gabriellegall/dbt_netsuite/README.md

 # Technology

 ## Installation
-An instance of SQL Server Express 2022 is required.
+A cloud instance of SQL Server Express 2022 is required.
 The profiles.yml host should be updated accordingly.
-If needed, a docker image of SQL Server Express is available under deployment > deployment_sqlserver > docker
+If needed, a Docker image of SQL Server Express is available under deployment > deployment_sqlserver > docker.
+This Docker image can also be used for local testing with Docker Desktop.

 ### Required installation
 - Python libraries and Dbt: `MAKE install_python_libraries`